codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 Codefresh now supports templated arguments declared in AnalysisTemplates for metric configurations in AnalysisRuns.

 * **Rollout Player**
 To make Rollouts easier to manage, we added the Abort and Retry buttons to the Rollout Player.
-These options were previously available for the Rollout resource in the Current State tab.
+These options were previously available for the Rollout resource only in the Current State tab.

 {% include
 image.html